Ravencentric/ravencentric.github.io/content/projects.md

 [[PyPI]](https://pypi.org/project/seadex/)
 [[Docs]](https://ravencentric.cc/seadex/)

 Pretty much what it says on the tin.
-It's a fairly standard API wrapper for [SeaDex] following the same ethos as the rest so: type-safe, lazy, efficient.
+It's a fairly standard API wrapper for [SeaDex].
+There's not much interesting to talk about here.
+By this point it's my third API wrapper, so I had a decent idea of how to approach it.
+Development ended up being fairly uneventful, in a good way.

 [SeaDex]: https://releases.moe/about/